 Typically, authorities wouldn't know when the ivory was poached, but with new technology researchers used carbon dating to study hundreds of samples of ivory confiscated from around the world.
 The analysis found that most of the ivory came from elephants killed less than three years ago.

-In just the past seven years, African elephant populations in savannahs have dropped 30 percent.
-Similarly, the number of elephants living in forests have dropped an incredible 62 percent from 2002 to 2013.
+In just the past seven years, African elephant populations in savannas have dropped 30 percent.
+Similarly, the number of elephants living in forests dropped an incredible 62 percent from 2002 to 2013.
 These deaths, says Smithsonian, are "intimately linked with the illegal global trade in ivory."

 In 1989, the Convention on International Trade in Endangered Species (CITES) passed a moratorium on the international commercial trade of African elephant ivory, except under a few rare circumstances.
 In the same year, the Bush administration passed the African Elephant Conservation Act (AECA), banning the importation of ivory from the African elephant.
 Since then, the commercial ivory market in the United States has virtually collapsed.

-However, that’s not the case in Asia.
+That’s not the case in Asia, however.
 As much as 70 percent of the illegal ivory currently being plundered is being routed to China.
 Revered for millennia as a rare, status-boosting luxury item, ivory has long been out of reach for most.
 But as China’s economic boom has created a vast middle class, many are now in the market, which has elevated the price of ivory to a staggering $1,000 per pound on the streets of Beijing.
 The tusks of a single adult elephant can be worth more than 10 times the average annual income for an African worker.

-The lust for ivory and the situation in Africa have created what is likely to be the greatest percentage loss of elephants in history.
-Many fear that the survival of the species is at stake.
+The lust for ivory and the situation in Africa have created what is likely the greatest percentage loss of elephants in history.
+Many fear the survival of African elephants is at stake.

 What can we do?